awsdocs/amazon-ecr-user-guide/doc_source/repository-delete.md

 # Deleting a repository<a name="repository-delete"></a>

-If you are done using a repository, you can delete it\.
+If you're finished using a repository, you can delete it\.
 When you delete a repository in the AWS Management Console, all of the images contained in the repository are also deleted; this cannot be undone\.

 **To delete a repository**